The Euler characteristic of Milnor fibers over 2-generic symmetric determinantal varieties: Introduction

+In particular, this formula holds for non-degenerate polynomial functions on $S^2_n$ with isolated critical point at the origin relative to a stratification. \end{theoremx}

+With this formula at hand, we derive the local Euler obstruction of $S^2_n$ and the local Euler obstruction of $f$.
+This provides a different proof for the computation of the Euler obstruction of $S^2_n$ already obtained in \cite{Raicu}.
+Finally, we provide a formula relating the Euler obstruction of $f$ to the Milnor number of a certain polynomial associated with $f$.

 The paper is divided as follows.
-In the first section we recall the basics of the local Euler obstruction and local Euler obstruction of a function.
-In Section 2 we prove Theorem \ref{theorem 1} and deduce several consequences of the semigroup defining $S^2_n$.
-We also establish some combinatorial properties of the associated cone.
+In the first section we collect the basics of toric geometry that we need as well as a discussion on Matsui-Takeuchi's formula.
+In Section 2 we prove Theorem \ref{theorem 1} and deduce several consequences of the semigroup defining $S^2_n$ and also of the cone it generates.
 Section 3 is devoted to proving Theorem \ref{theorem 2}.
-In the last section we compute the local Euler obstruction of $S_n^2$ and the local Euler obstruction of a non-degenerate function with isolated critical set on $S^2_n$.
-From this computation we deduce Theorem \ref{theorem 3}.
-We conclude by showing a relation among the local Euler obstruction of a non-degenerate function $f$ on $S^2_n$ and the Milnor number of a function associated with $f$.
+In the last section we compute the local Euler obstruction of $S_n^2$ and the local Euler obstruction of the function $f$ appearing in Theorem \ref{theorem 2}.
+We conclude by showing a relation among the local Euler obstruction of $f$ and the Milnor number of a function associated with $f$.